What Is a Privacy Center and Do You Need One

 Summary

-Your website should be easy to follow and navigate, including your data privacy information.
-Creating one central hub for all things data privacy will make it more accessible to all your users and make it easier for you to remain compliant.
+Creating one central hub for all things data privacy makes your site more accessible to all users and makes it easier to remain compliant with privacy laws.

 Ali Talip Pınarbaşı, CIPP/E, & LLM